Healthy Homes Assessment Ngauranga

 Draught Stopping Ngauranga

-Draughts increase the likelihood of lower temperatures in houses.
-A damp home is more expensive to heat, meaning wasting money and energy.
+Draughts increase the likelihood of less temperature in houses.
+A humid home costs more to heat, which results in wasting energy and incurring higher costs.

-If you can feel external air flowing in or the air is clear from a gap or hole or crack, then it is most likely a gap or hole that requirements sealing in the way you can.
-Cracks or gaps with large gaps must be sealed permanently.
-The gaps that exceed 3mm that allow air to enter or exit from your home require the sealing.
-For example, if the open fireplace is not in use, it may cause draughts and must be sealed off.
-Landlords and property managers are accountable for making sure that draughts from the fireplace are removed as much as imaginable.
+If you can feel external air flowing in or the air is clear from a gap or hole or crack, then it’s probably a gap or an opening that needs sealing in somehow.
+Large gaps and cracks should be fixed permanently.
+The gaps that exceed 3mm that let air in or out from your home require the sealing.
+For example, if an open fireplace isn’t used it can cause draughts and should be shut off.
+Landlords and property managers are responsible for making sure that these draughts are stopped as much as imaginable.

-You don’t require to cover up gaps or holes that are part of the building.
-For instance, small gaps around doors and windows may be required to allow for the movement of the structure when the home heats and cools, so that they can still be closed and opened rather instead of being stuck.
-We will test all windows and doors as part of the Healthy Homes assessment of your rental property.
+There is no need to block off gaps or holes that are part of the construction.
+For example, tiny gaps around doors and windows may be required to allow for movement of the building as the household warms and cools in order to let them be shut and opened, rather than being stuck.
+We will check all windows and doors in the Healthy Homes assessment of your rental property.

 draught stopping building inspections